 create a ghost of the key plate image on the plate.
 I etch copper plates in Dutch Mordant,

-(1 part potassium chlorate crystals, 5 parts hydrochloric acid, 25 parts water), for two minutes.
+(1 part potassium chlorate crystals, 5 parts hydrochloric acid, 25 parts water), for 30 seconds.

 clean the plate with kerosene to remove the ink, and degrease the plate with alcohol.